jdelic/saltshaker/README.md

 credentials.
 It's good practice to integrate your applications with that infrastructure.

-Vault will be made available on `localhost` as an internal smartstack service through haproxy via consul-template on port # TODO: PORT once it's been initialized (depending on the backend) and [unsealed](https://vaultproject.io/docs/concepts/seal.html).
+Vault will be made available on `127.0.0.1` as an internal smartstack service through haproxy via consul-template on port `8200` once it's been initialized (depending on the backend) and [unsealed](https://vaultproject.io/docs/concepts/seal.html).

+Services, however, **must** access Vault through a local alias installed in `/etc/hosts/` configured in the `shared.vault` pillar (default: vault.local), because Vault requires SSL and that in turn requires a valid SAN, so you have to configure Vault with a SSL certificate for a valid hostname.
+I use my own CA and give Vault a certificate for the SAN `vault.local` and then pin the CA certificate to my own CA's cert in the `shared.vault:pinned-ca-cert` pillar for added security (no other CA can issue such a certificate for any uncompromised host).

 ## Backends
-You can configure Vault through the `[hosting environment].vault` pillar to use either the *consul* or *mysql* backend.
+You can configure Vault through the `[hosting environment].vault` pillar to use either the *consul*, *mysql*, *S3* or *PostgreSQL* backends.

 ### Vault backend: mysql
 Generally, if you run on multiple VMs sharing a physical server, choose the